I am a Shibulal Family Career Development Assistant Professor in the Faculty of Computing & Data Sciences at Boston University.

 My interests include theoretical foundations of algorithms for big data and their applications to AI and machine learning.
 Among many other things, I have worked on algorithms for modern parallel and distributed frameworks and streaming and sublinear-time algorithms.
-I have also designed and implementated efficient algorithms for many applied projects.
+During my time in industry, I have also contributed to many applied projects by designing and implementing efficient algorithms.

-Before joining IBM Research, I was a Simons Postdoctoral Fellow at CMU and a PhD student at MIT.
+Before joining Boston University, I was a researcher at the IBM T.J.
+Watson Research Center, a Simons Postdoctoral Fellow at CMU, and a PhD student at MIT.

 - Select publications: